Personal finances are a private matter, so it’s not surprising that people want to keep their bankruptcy confidential.

 When you apply for credit, potential creditors will be able to tell that you’ve filed for bankruptcy 6 years after your discharge and 3 years after you obtain your certificate of completion if you filed a consumer proposal.

-Trustees in Bankruptcy are not lawyers.
+Licensed Insolvency Trustees are not lawyers.
 They are officers of the court.
 No client attorney privilege exists.
-The Trustee in Bankruptcy that you deal with is not working for you; they are simply administering your process on behalf of the court.
+The Licensed Insolvency Trustee that you deal with is not working for you; they are simply administering your process on behalf of the court.
 If you tell them about a bankruptcy offence, or hidden assets, they have a legal duty to disclose that information to your creditors.

 On the flip side, they only share your personal information when required by law or the administration of your proceeding.